jeonghanlee/vim-pack/README.md

 # VIM plugins

-So many struggles to figure out how to setup the VIM plugins manually.
+So many struggles to figure out how to setup the VIM plugins using built-in package management.
 Here is my struggle for them.
 VIM 8 is required.

 ## Procedure